wordswords/media-library-homepage/README.md

 The Python3 web server binds on all available interfaces on port 7777, so you should be able to access it on the installed computer via `http://localhost:7777` and over the network on port 7777 on your network IP address.

-# Updating the homepage
+# Editing the homepage

-After you have made edits and customised your homepage and want to serve the latest version, just run the script `update-media-library-homepage.sh`.
+You will need to fork/duplicate this repository and update the references in the shell scripts to your personal github repo.
+Once you have done that, the process is 1) Make edits to the homepage 2) Commit them to your Github repo 3) Run the script `update-media-library-homepage.sh`.

 # Uninstalling